 - Check if your council has restricted junk food ads.
 If they have amend the text to reflect this.

 2. Email the letter to your mayor and/or local councillors.
-It is also good to copy in the councillor responsible for climate/environment issues, if they have one.
+It is also good to copy in the councillors responsible for climate/environment issues and health and wellbeing, if they have them.

 3. If you get a reply and want help discussing policy with your council or to arrange a meeting with us and other experts, email charlotte[~at~]adfreecities.org.uk